How long does it take to train an Elephant Random Walk: Introduction

 shows that for small times, the noise-reinforced Brownian motion is dominated by the correction term.

 We define an excursion away from the origin as a segment of the path between two successive visits to zero.
-With this definition, the continuity of the limiting process in (\ref{ERW scaling limit diffusive 1}), combined with the law of the iterated logarithm for the noise-reinforced Brownian motion, implies that when $p \in (1/2, 3/4)$, the limiting process in (\ref{ERW scaling limit diffusive 1}) immediately makes a first excursion away from the origin of strictly positive length.
+With this definition, the continuity of the limiting process in (\ref{ERW scaling limit diffusive 1}), combined with the law of the iterated logarithm for the noise-reinforced Brownian motion, implies that when $p \in (1/2, 3/4)$, the limiting process in (\ref{ERW scaling limit diffusive 1}) immediately makes a first \textbf{excursion} away from the origin of strictly positive length.
+This motivates our study of its asymptotic behaviour in Theorem \ref{first return time for original ERW}.
 In contrast, when $p<1/2$, the vanishing correction term leads to such limiting process having an instantaneous return to the origin from infinity.
 We also notice the previous conclusions fit the trend described in Figure \ref{figure 1}.

 Moreover, when the initial training time $k=k(n)$ is negligible relative to the critical training phase, namely, $k(n) \ll n^{(3-4p)/(4-4p)}$, the correction term vanishes in the limit and the process reduces to that of (\ref{intro diffusive ERW}).